You know, this studio gets crowded with all the groupies. Over in the corner, a huge stack of

 or she realizes it or not.

 Something else that we pay a lot of attention to is the running order of the songs.
-Since the
+Since the Age

-iterations of the running order are tossed around until we settle on the final one.
+the running order are tossed around until we settle on the final one.

 Despite the amount of time that goes into it, redbook actually makes up less than half of the